Full list of UK school closures today

 Schools could face closure after snow and ice struck across the UK.

-The Met Office warned the wintry weather is likely to cause “substantial disruption” as the cold snap grips the northern half of the UK.
-Dozens of schools across Scotland were shut on Wednesday after snow fell across parts of the country.
+The Met Office have warned the wintry weather is likely to cause “substantial disruption” as the cold snap grips the northern half of the UK.

+Around a hundred schools are closed in northern Scotland as snow and ice bring further disruption across the area.

 Frequent wintry showers will feed inland from the North Sea, giving significant snow accumulations over the North York Moors and parts of the Yorkshire Wolds.
 By the end of Thursday, as much as 15-25cm may have accumulated on hills above 100m elevation.